HyejunJeong/typosquatting-detector/README.md

 ### Client Program

 (TBA: An overview of the client side code.)
 The Client as a whole serves as the Worker Node.
+When run, it connects to the server, and reports itself to the Master Node, then waits to be assigned a URL to crawl.
+Once it receives a URL from the Master Node, it uses headless chrome to check if that URL exists, and if it does, take a screenshot and collect the html code, then report all of this back to the Master Node.

 #### Client